What Is Transcoding and Why Is It Critical for Streaming? (Update)

 Let’s say you want to do a live broadcast using a camera and encoder.
 You might be compressing your content with a Real-Time Messaging Protocol (RTMP) encoder and therefore select the H.264 video codec at 1080p.

 This needs to be delivered to online viewers.
 But if you attempt to stream it directly, you’ll run into a few problems.
 First, viewers without sufficient bandwidth aren’t going to be able to view the stream.
-Their players will constantly be buffering as they wait for packets of that 1080p video to arrive.
+Their media players will constantly be buffering as they wait for packets of that 1080p video to arrive.
 Secondly, the RTMP protocol is no longer widely supported for playback.
 Apple’s HLS is much more widely used.
 Without transcoding and transmuxing video, you will exclude almost anyone with slower data speeds, tablets, mobile phones, and connected TV devices.

-Using a transcoding software or service, you can simultaneously create a set of time-aligned video streams, each with a different bitrate and frame size, while converting the codecs and protocols to reach additional viewers.
+Using a transcoding software or service, you can simultaneously create a set of time-aligned video streams, each with a different bitrate and frame rate, while converting the codecs and protocols to reach additional viewers.
 This set of internet-friendly streams can then be packaged into several adaptive streaming formats (e.g. HLS), allowing playback on almost any screen on the planet.

 Transcoding Example: Live Streaming for Closed Circuit Systems

-Broadcasting live streams using an IP camera, as in the case of surveillance cameras and traffic cams, is another typical use case for transcoding.
-Again, to reach the largest number of viewers with the best possible quality allowed by their bandwidth and devices, you’d want to support adaptive streaming.
-You’d deliver one HD H.264/AAC stream to your transcoder (typically located on a server in the cloud), which in turn would create multiple H.264/AAC renditions at different bitrates and resolutions.
+If you wanted to stick with the same protocol throughout and still benefit from ABR, then you might deliver one HD H.264/AAC stream to your transcoder (typically located on a server in the cloud), which in turn would create multiple H.264/AAC renditions at different bitrates and resolutions.
 Then you’d have your media server (which might be the same server as your transcoder) or streaming service package those renditions into one or more adaptive streaming formats before delivering them to end users.

 Types of Transcoding